schneiderma97/SimpleBackup/README.md

 4. The `exclude_patterns` array specifies patterns for files or directories to exclude from the backup.

+5. The `compression_level` option allows you to set the compression level for each job.
+Valid values are:
+   - "auto" (default if not specified)
+   - "off" (no compression)
+   - "max" (maximum compression)
+   - An integer from 1 to 9 (1 is fastest, 9 is highest compression)

-5. The `retention` object specifies how many snapshots to keep for different time periods.
+6. The `retention` object specifies how many snapshots to keep for different time periods.
 You can include or omit any of the time periods (hours, days, weeks, months, years) as needed.

+7. For WebDAV backups, set `use_rclone` to `true` and provide the necessary WebDAV credentials.

 ### Retention Policy